 This study underlined the need of adopting nurse continuing education programs to enhance their knowledge as well as practice with regard to the management of PIVCs and the avoidance of related complications.
-The study's hypothesis was proved through theory-guided practice promotes nurse knowledge and care delivery.
-Also, the comparison between pre- and postblended learning program was revealed statistically significant changes, demonstrated through improvement in nurses' knowledge as well as practice following the blended learning program implementation.
+The study's hypotheses were proved through theory-guided practice promotes nurse care delivery and improved patient outcomes.
+Also, the comparison between pre- and post-bended earning program was revealed statistically significant changes, demonstrated through improvement in nurses' knowledge as well as practice following the blended learning program implementation.
 Thus, the outcomes showed that the blended learning program which its content developed on the nurses identified needs was successful.